bkgood/giter/README.md

 allocate a bunch of (probably small) extra slices that could be trivially avoided with something like a `MapChunked[T, R any](uint, f([]T) -> []R` with the sacrifice of a bit more code.

+##### reverse ranges

+ranges only ascend now. they should be able to descend.

+#### reverse slices

+90% of the time i want a reverse range i really just want to traverse a slice backwards. so just offer that.

 ## isn't this slow?

 probably? i wouldn't try to write a blas implementation with it. but for typical webby